 India is blessed with the production of 95 minerals– 4 fuel-related minerals; 10 metallic minerals; 23 non-metallic minerals; 3 atomic minerals; and 55 minor minerals (including building and other minerals).
 Mining is one of the core sectors of Indian economy and acts as a catalyst of growth for major industries like power, steel, cement, etc., which, in turn, are critical for the overall development of the economy.
 India is the third largest producer of coal and chromite, fourth largest producer of iron & manganese ore and sixth largest producer of bauxite.

 Capacity and Production

-FDI of upto 100% is allowed under automatic route for the mining and exploration of metal and non-metal ores including diamond, gold, silver and precious ores in India.
-FDI of up to 100 % is permitted under the automatic route to explore and exploit all non-fuel and non-atomic minerals and process all metals as well as for metallurgy.
-In March 2018, the government allowed 100% FDI in coal mining under automatic route as well.
+FDI of upto 100 percent is allowed under automatic route for the mining and exploration of metal and non-metal ores including diamond, gold, silver and precious ores in India.
+FDI of up to 100 percent is also permitted under the automatic route to explore and exploit all non-fuel and non-atomic minerals and process all metals as well as for metallurgy.
+In March 2018, the government allowed 100 percent FDI in coal mining under automatic route as well.
 Under the Government approval route, 100 percent FDI is also allowed in mining and mineral separation of titanium bearing minerals and its ores.

 Select Government Incentives